-I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI), a member of the Association of Children’s Authors and Illustrators of Color (ACAIC), and a student of the Institute of Children’s Literature.
+I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI), a member of the Association of Children’s Authors and Illustrators of Color (ACAIC), and a graduate of the Institute of Children’s Literature.

 1- Added 02/01/2010: @ Ari, from Reading in Color!
 You can read all about it here.
 (First written interview ever) Thanks, Ari!

 2- Added 05/27/2010: Support school libraries.
 Edi Campbell, Librarian, blogger and book reviewer, interviewed me in April for School Library Month on her blog Crazy Quilts.
 On her home page you will learn more about getting involved and making a difference for (our endangered) public libraries.

 3- Food for thought, thoughts on food.
 Edi Campbell interviewed me for our blog It’s Just Food.
 Read about it here.